evhub/coconut/DOCS.md

--c code, --code code    run a line of Coconut passed in as a string (can also be passed into stdin) --jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --autopep8 ...          use autopep8 to format compiled code (remaining args passed to autopep8) (requires autopep8) --recursionlimit        set maximum recursion depth (default is system dependent) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser --color color           show all Coconut messages in the given color
+-c code, --code code    run a line of Coconut passed in as a string (can also be passed into stdin) --jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --autopep8 ...          use autopep8 to format compiled code (remaining args passed to autopep8) (requires autopep8) --recursion-limit       set maximum recursion depth (default is system dependent) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser --color color           show all Coconut messages in the given color